Justify-social/my-project/PROGRESS.md

 - **Fixed Next Button Logic** ✅: Corrected the condition that enables the Next button, ensuring it activates properly when required fields are filled.
 - **Improved Asset Data Saving** ✅: Enhanced how asset data is saved in the context, including more complete metadata for better state persistence.
 - **Added Fallbacks** ✅: Implemented fallback mechanisms for backward compatibility with older data structures.
+- **Fixed UploadThing Type Error** ✅: Addressed the `Cannot read properties of undefined (reading 'split')` error in the CampaignAssetUploader component by implementing robust file validation, defensive coding practices, and proper error handling with correlation IDs for tracing issues.
+The solution defends against malformed file objects and safely processes file properties with proper type checking.

 ## Recommendations for Further Improvement